Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Discussion

-In addition, the loss function definition is largely categorical; this means that it has the potential to be translated for us in the interleaving distance for other constructions from TDA such as merge trees and multiparameter persistence modules.
-We hope that this ILP viewpoint will make it possible to extend the use of computation for the interleaving distance to new settings where prior use was also limited to theoretical results.
+Finally, because the loss function underlying our formulation is fundamentally categorical, it has the potential to translate to interleaving distances for other topological descriptors, such as merge trees and multiparameter persistence modules; some theoretical steps in this direction have already begun \cite{Olave2026}.
+We conjecture that this ILP-based viewpoint may open the door to practical computation of interleaving distances in settings where prior work has been largely theoretical.